SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 If you cannot set up new endpoints check if you have sufficient permissions.

-To set up new endpoints you need “Change” rights for Device Control to be able to register a device and “Change” rights for Remote Access to be able to add an endpoint.
+To set up new endpoints, you need "Change" permission for "Device control" to be able to register a device and “Change” permission for "Remote access" to be able to add an endpoint.

-To establish a connection to a remote operating panel a “Read” permission for Remote Access is sufficient.
+To establish a connection to a remote operating panel a “Read” permission for "Remote access" is sufficient.

+For more information on permissions, refer to the [*Administration Guide*](https://www.cumulocity.com/guides/users-guide/administration/#users).

 The VNC connection via a gateway to a remote VNC server can fail because of network problems.
 In this case you need to contact your network administrator.

-Tested on the following VNC servers:
+The functionality has been on the following VNC servers:

 * Real VNC Connect 6.0.2
 * TightVNC 1.3.9